ivoa-std/UCDList/README.md

 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 # Test data directory for solar data
-materials from solar data community (coll.
+Materials from solar data community (coll.
 V. Delouille, B. Cecconni, etc.)

 Include testdata to study mapping of ucds for solar data , and possible inclusion of new terms for sloar data collections